One Day in Reykjavik Itinerary: Visit Reykjavik in a day

 There are 2 types of airport transfers, one to the hotel area and one to the bus station in the downtown area.
 At the bus station, although cheaper, you will have to walk a bit to get to the hotels.

-- Room with a View (mid to budget) – Located in the heart of downtown Reykjavik and close to the shopping street of Laugavegur, the Room with a View is an apartment style living, with spacious rooms, a bathroom, and a kitchenette.
-We stayed at this hotel and will love to put up our nest again here.
+- Room with a View (mid to budget) – Located in the heart of downtown Reykjavik and close to the shopping street of Laugavegur, the Room with a View is an apartment style living space with spacious rooms, a bathroom, and a kitchenette.
+We stayed at this hotel and would love to put up our nest here again.
 We recommend this hotel if you are renting a car and wish to explore Reykjavik.
-Or taking day tours to see the south coast and then Golden Circle plus northern lights, as we did.
+Or taking day tours to see the south coast and then Golden Circle plus the northern lights, as we did.
 Check prices for Room with View hotel rates.

-Begin your day with breakfast at Mokka Kaffi in downtown Reykjavik
+Begin your day with breakfast at Mokka Kaffi of Cafe Loki in downtown Reykjavik

 Address: Skólavörðustígur 3A, 101 Reykjavík, Iceland